 Fireplace Ease of Use

 Gas fireplaces win this one by a clear margin.
-Press the button next to the fireplace, and your fireplace comes roaring into action.
+Press the button next to the fireplace, and the warmth roars into your room.
 Some gas fireplaces come with a remote, which further eases the process.

-Compared to that, wood-burning fireplaces need a lot of effort to ignite.
-You have to stack wood and kindling in the fireplace in the right order.
+Compared to that, wood-burning fireplaces with their various types need a lot of effort to ignite.
+You have to stack wood and kindling in the fireplace correctly.
 Then you need to light the firewood and tend to it until it can sustain itself.

-Some people might consider the process amusing and ceremonial, but many homeowners don’t want to go through such a long process, especially when they’re sick and tired and want to relax in a warm, cozy environment.
+Some people consider the process of building a wood fire amusing and ceremonial.
+Still, many homeowners don’t want to go through such a long process, especially when they just want to relax in a warm, cozy environment.

 Fuel Storage

 Gas fireplaces don’t require fuel storage because gas comes in through a pipe.
-But there are certain areas that don’t have a supply of natural gas.
+But some areas of the country don’t have reliable natural gas services.
 Homeowners living in such areas use propane as an alternative.
-Since propane comes in large tanks, it can be quite a headache.
+Since propane comes in large tanks, it can be quite a headache to get it to the site.

-If you have natural gas in your area, gas fireplaces are much better regarding fuel storage.
+If you have natural gas in your area, gas fireplaces are much better for fuel storage.

 Fireplace’s Safety

 While gas fireplaces are safer by default, homeowners can make their wood-burning fireplaces safer by installing a fireplace glass door and a child-proof screen.
-This is important, especially if you have small children or pets roaming around your fireplace.
+This is important, especially if you have small children or pets roaming around anywhere near the flame.

 Efficiency

 Wood-burning fireplaces produce a lot of heat.
-The fire inside the fireplace can reach temperatures up to 1,100 °F. But most of the heat produced inside the fireplace escapes through the chimney.
+The fire inside the fireplace can reach temperatures up to 1,100 degrees Fahrenheit.
+But most of the heat produced inside the fireplace escapes through the chimney.

-Moreover, the hot air inside the chimney rises, creating an upward draft that pulls warm air present inside the house.
+Moreover, the hot air inside the chimney rises, creating an upward draft that can pull warm air from inside the house.

 Compared to that, gas fireplaces have a 75% to 99% efficiency rating depending upon the type of appliance used.

-Ventless gas fireplaces don’t need external ventilation, and no heat escapes outside.
+Ventless gas fireplaces don’t need external ventilation.
+No heat escapes outside.
 This makes it the most efficient fireplace, with an efficiency rating of up to 99%.

 Direct vent fireplaces operate by venting both fresh and waste air externally.
 This makes them the second most efficient fireplace with a 60% to 75% efficiency rating.